 4: Submit the completed Checklist

 Email completed form to email@example.com.
-Once you have your achievement badge, share around the lab!
+Once you have your achievement badge, share it around the lab!

 Green Lab Guide

 Laboratories are one of the single biggest energy users on campus.
 By promoting greener practices with materials, purchasing, energy use, and behavior, labs can make a significant impact on the sustainable operations and culture of our campus.